 Worse yet, data about ELs are often downright misleading in ways that can present these students as an unsolvable problem or a liability.
 For example, it is common to refer to a large, stagnant “achievement gap” between ELs and native English speakers.
 This rhetoric is useful to attract public attention to the needs of a historically marginalized population.
 However, the framing quickly becomes a catchall phrase that misrepresents the issue.
 If stakeholders are serious about closing an EL “gap,” they will need to diagnose the root causes of it in the data, understand its contours, and have a means to detect whether they are making progress.

 Understanding and drawing inferences from EL data is complicated for a variety of reasons.
-This report will offer a framework of five corrective lenses that are critical for seeing this population accurately:
+This report, Seeing Clearly: Five Lenses to Bring English Learner Data into Focus, offers a framework of five corrective lenses that are critical for viewing this population accurately:

 - The EL subgroup is not static.